techyian/MMALSharp/README.md

 ##Basic Usage

 Using the library is relatively simple.
-Initially, you are required to create an instance of the `MMALCameraConfig` class, changing any properties within it as you see it (default values are set automatically on your behalf).
-Next, you should create an instance of the
-`MMALCamera` class - this class is the main object to work with in the library which grants access to the `TakePhoto` method.
+Initially, you are required to create an instance of the `MMALCameraConfig` class, changing any properties you require (default values are set automatically on your behalf).
+Next, you should create an instance of the `MMALCamera` class - this class is the main object to work with in the library which grants access to the `TakePhoto` method.

 ```